-If you begin to feel seasick while on board during your sailing adventures, there is a simple acupressure spot you can turn to that may help combat your illness.
-Simply place three fingers lengthwise at the base of your wrist, press down just below and in the middle of your arm.
+If you begin to feel seasick while onboard during your sailing adventures, there is a simple acupressure spot you can turn to that may help combat your illness.
+Simply place three fingers lengthwise at the base of your wrist, press down just below, and in the middle of your arm.
 Although this will most likely work, it may be just a temporary settler for the seasickness.
-Another option is Sea Bands, which are invented wristbands with balls inserted in them that put pressure on that exact spot.
-A ton of people swear by these.
+Another option is Sea-Bands, which are invented wristbands with balls inserted in them that put pressure on that exact spot.
+A ton of people swears by these.

 6. Nevastic Audio

-Hop on your phone before your trip and download an app called Nevastic Audio, which was invented and clinically proven to help combat nausea and vomiting linked to motion sickness.
+Hop on your phone before your trip and download an app called Nevastic Audio.
+Believe it or not, this is one of the 10 solutions to seasickness!
+It was invented and clinically proven to help combat nausea and vomiting linked to motion sickness.
 It takes 27 minutes to run through, where you will listen to a series of songs and noises which must be done by wearing headphones as it balances the sounds.
-It is a good option to treat seasickness for your kids.
+It is an excellent option to treat seasickness for your kids.
 You may want to invest in this app if you plan to travel with your children.

 7. Nelsons Travella

 This is a homeopathic remedy where it combines Staphisagria, Apomorph, Cocculus, Petroleum, Theridion, Nux vomica, and Tabacum to help with the seasickness.
-This type of medication can be typically found in your local health or supplement store with others like it right next to it.
+This type of medication can be typically found in your local health or supplement store.
 If you can get your hands on some of this before your trip, it is definitely worth it.